 My grandmother was forced to her first marriage with Prince Mirko Petrovic-Njegos for the sake of political aims concerning Serbia and Montenegro.
 At that time, she was in love with her future second husband, my grandfather, Gaston Errembault de Dudzeele, who lived in Belgrade with his two sisters because his father was the Belgian ambassador to Serbia (1890-1898).

 Her husband made her unhappy because he did not treat her well, and moreover, he had tuberculosis.
-Thus, her first two sons died of tuberculosis at 5 and 3 in 1908, just a few months before the birth in September of the same year of her third son Michel (called Micky).
+Thus, her first two sons died of tuberculosis at 5 and 3 in 1908, just a few months before the birth in September of the same year as her third son Michel (called Micky).

 Micky was the only one who survived his tuberculosis.
 He had one son, my cousin Nikola Petrovic-Njegos, Crown Prince Nicolas II of Montenegro.
-During the WWII, Micky refused the offer of Mussolini to take back the throne of Montenegro as he was a king in exile since his father’s death in 1917.
+During WWII, Micky refused the offer of Mussolini to take back the throne of Montenegro as he was a king in exile since his father’s death in 1917.
 My grandmother’s second husband finally made her unhappy also because he had a complicated character.

 Nathalie was a beautiful woman with strong moral and democratic principles and very courageous.
 She was very gifted.
 She always had a lot of burdens as she lived through exile, the loss of four children, etc… but still stood upright in her entire life.
-She has always has been an icon for us because of all this mixing of private history and public history and because of so many misfortunes which are not without effects on the following generations.
+She has always has been an icon for us because of all this mixing of private history and public history and because of so many misfortunes that are not without effects on the following generations.